haskellfoundation/error-message-index/message-index/messages/GHC-39999/overloaded-number/index.md

 ## Explanation

 Sometimes, when GHC encounters a type error, it suggests solving it from an unexpected end.
-In this case, when it encouters a literal instead of a list, it does not just complain about it.
+In this case, when it encounters a literal instead of a list, it does not just complain about it.
 Instead it suspects that maybe an author meant to overload numeric literals so that they can mean lists too.